eqlabs/starknet-multisig/README.md

    1. Enter the target function name
    1. Enter the target function parameters.
 See below for more details
 1. Confirm the latest transaction with at least the _threshold_ amount of signer accounts
    1. You can see the latest transaction's data.
 Unfortunately the _function selector_ is a hash of the original function name and it can't be reversed.
+Also possible addresses are in integer format.
 1. Once the latest transaction has enough confirmations, execute the latest transaction with any of the signer accounts

 ### Warnings